Kinds-of-Intelligence-CFI/Task-Suitability-Profiles/README.md

 alternatively you can create a `.env` file in the root of this repo and set the api keys in there

 ### annotate benchmarks
-To create a set of annotations for the benchmark we have included a script that will evaluate each item in the benchmarks according to the rubrics specified in the rubrics folder.
+To annotate benchmarks, we have included a script that will evaluate each item in the benchmarks according to the rubrics specified in the rubrics folder.
 To create the annotations run the following command:

 ```bash
 python -m Benchmarks.Annotations.run_annotations --model <model name here>